Dispatches

 The Pattern That Keeps Repeating

 The board-level tension heading into 2026 is this: enterprises are increasing AI budgets before they have solved AI production discipline.
-In financial services specifically, NVIDIA's 2026 report indicates that nearly all surveyed organizations expect AI spending to increase or stay flat, with 52% citing operational efficiency as a primary driver.
+In financial services specifically, NVIDIA's 2026 report indicates that nearly all surveyed organisations expect AI spending to increase or stay flat, with 52% citing operational efficiency as a primary driver.

 That is the numerator.
-The denominator—proven, production-grade AI delivering measurable P&L impact—remains stubbornly small.
+The denominator, proven production-grade AI delivering measurable P&L impact, remains stubbornly small.

 The findings, based on a global survey of 1,800 professionals, show a widening gap between AI ambition and reality, one that is now carrying material consequences with up to $143 billion in client revenue at risk in the U.S. alone and talent considering leaving.